 First, wave 'hello'iStock/jonya

 So you were driving down the road a little faster than you should have been, and you spot a police cruiser lurking behind some shrubbery.
 One former police officer says that the smartest thing that you can do right then is to wave at the officer.
 Why?
 He will either think that you know each other and wave back, or will think that you're acknowledging that you were driving too fast, and are letting him know that you're slowing down.
 Either way, you drastically reduce your chance of getting a ticket.
+These are the 10 secrets cops aren't telling you about beating speeding tickets.

 Don't say: 'I’m sorry I was speeding'iStock/Alexander Chernyakov

 If you do get pulled over, says one former police officer, never acknowledge that you were, in fact, speeding.
 You don't want to give the police any ammunition to use against you, should you contest your ticket in traffic court.
 When the officer tells you that you are speeding, giving a brief, noncommittal response like, "I see" or "I thought I was going with the flow of traffic" is the way to go.
 (Asking sarcastic questions like, "What's the problem, officer?" won't help your case!)
+This is why cops touch your car's tail light during traffic stops.

 Ask, 'How’s your day going?'iStock/Christopher Ames